You have questions, we have answers...

 Can I bring my prescription drugs, or medical marijuana? +

-Marijuana, including medical marijuana, is illegal in Mexico, even when prescribed by a doctor.
+Marijuana, including recreational or medical marijuana, is illegal in Mexico, even when prescribed by a doctor.
 The transport of any amount of marijuana over a federal border is a felony in both the U.S. and Mexico.
-Accordingly, you may NOT transport marijuana in our tour vehicles.
-You may bring those prescription drugs which are legal in Mexico, so long as you carry your doctor’s prescription with you (the actual prescription is required, not just what is printed on the bottle), the prescription is valid (within the date(s) of your travel to Mexico), and the name on your prescription EXACTLY matches the full name on your passport document.
+Accordingly, you may NOT transport marijuana (including marijuana paraphernalia) in our tour vehicles.
+You may bring those prescription drugs which are legal in Mexico, so long as you carry your doctor’s prescription with you (the actual prescription may be required, not just what is printed on the bottle), the prescription is valid (within the date(s) of your travel to Mexico), and the name on your prescription EXACTLY matches the full name on your passport document.
 All prescription drugs carried into, or in Mexico, or back across the U.S. border, must be carried in their original bottle, with your name and the drug’s name clearly printed by the pharmacy on that bottle’s label.
 It is advised that you travel with no more than personal use quantities; for a one-day tour, a rule of thumb is to travel with no more than a 30 day supply.
 For more information about transporting prescription drugs across the U.S./Mexico border, please consult the CBP’s website: https://help.cbp.gov/app/answers/detail/a_id/67/~/traveling-with-or-mailing-medications-and-medical-devices,-such-as-needles-or.

 BEFORE TRANSPORTING ANY DRUG (PRESCRIPTION OR OTHERWISE) IN OUR TOUR VEHICLE, YOU MUST ADVISE YOUR DRIVER/GUIDE BEFORE ENTERING THE TOUR VEHICLE AND BEFORE CROSSING THE BORDER.
 YOUR DRIVER/GUIDE HAS THE ULTIMATE SAY IN WHAT WILL BE ALLOWED IN OUR TOUR VEHICLE AND YOU MUST RESPECT HIS/HER DECISION.
 ALL DRUGS MUST BE DECLARED WHEN CROSSING THE BORDER - BOTH DIRECTIONS).